Centro Cultural e de Estudos Superiores Aúthos Pagano: The institution

 The CCESAP was created by the initiative of the wife of the institution's patron, the lawyer Carmela Antonia Danna Pagano.
 After Aúthos' death, Carmela considered donating the collection to the University of São Paulo.
 The USP, however, had imposed the condition of dispersing the collection, distributing the volumes among its various specialized libraries, which went against Carmela's will to maintain the integrity and identity of the collection, and thus perpetuate her husband's memory and work.
 She then opted to create a cultural center: a place for studies, research, conferences, and educational activities, to be based in the couple's old residence at Tomé de Sousa Street, in Alto da Lapa, one of the first modernist buildings in São Paulo, designed by Gregori Warchavchik in 1929.

 The zoning law then in force, however, prevented any type of non-residential occupation on the mentioned street.
 After the approval of Municipal Law nº 8,759, in 1978, the property was included in a list of preserved assets due to its historical and aesthetic characteristics, and its destination for non-residential purposes was also authorized.
-On May 11, 1982, after prolonged negotiations, Carmela donated the residence, the land and all the bibliographical collection, furniture and other objects to the Government of the State São Paulo, then managed by Paulo Maluf, in order to create the cultural center.
+On May 11, 1982, after prolonged negotiations, Carmela donated the residence, the land and all the bibliographical collection, furniture and other objects to the Government of the State São Paulo, then managed by Paulo Maluf, to create the cultural center.